New Amazonia: Plot

 In her novel, Corbett envisions a successful suffragette movement eventually giving rise to a breed of highly evolved "Amazonians" who turn Ireland into a utopian society.
 The book's female narrator wakes up in the year 2472, much like Julian West awakens in the year 2000 in Edward Bellamy's Looking Backward (1888).
 Corbett's heroine, however, is accompanied by a man of her own time, who has similarly awakened from a hashish dream to find himself in New Amazonia.

 The Victorian woman and man are given an account of intervening history by one of the Amazonians.
 In the early twentieth century, war between Britain and Ireland decimated the Irish population; the British repopulated the island with their own surplus women.
-(After the war, which also involved France on the side of Ireland, British women outnumbered men by three to one.)
-Women came to dominate all aspects of society on the island.
+(After the war, which also involved Germany allied with Britain and France on the side of Ireland, British women outnumbered men by three to one.)
+Women came to dominate all aspects of society on the island, and through their superior abilities created a utopia.